SlothLady/SlothLady/README.md

 ---

 ## 📂 My Portfolio
-🌐 Explore my work and projects at: [katedavidson.dev](https://katedavidson.dev)
+🌐 See some of my work and projects at: [katedavidson.dev](https://katedavidson.dev)

 ---